Alejogb1/job-board/blog-data/how-can-i-trigger-an-airflow-dag-using-a-post-request-with-parameters.md

 id: "how-can-i-trigger-an-airflow-dag-using-a-post-request-with-parameters"
 ---

-Alright, let's tackle triggering airflow dags via post requests with parameters; it's a fairly common requirement, and I've certainly encountered it multiple times over the years.
+, let's tackle triggering airflow dags via post requests with parameters; it's a fairly common requirement, and I've certainly encountered it multiple times over the years.
 I recall a particularly tricky scenario during a project migrating data pipelines from a legacy system.
 We needed the ability to trigger specific data processing flows dynamically, based on events originating from various external applications.
 The standard Airflow web UI simply wouldn't cut it for that use case.

 The core mechanism involves using Airflow's REST API, which thankfully is quite capable.
 The key lies in understanding how to structure your POST request, specifically the json payload, to effectively communicate with the Airflow scheduler.
 You’re essentially crafting a request to instruct Airflow to kick off a new dag run, passing along specific configurations as needed.